CEA-MetroCarac/cdsaxs/joss/paper.md

 The `cdsaxs` package provides a comprehensive framework for analyzing CD-SAXS data, focusing on the systematic workflow of candidate generation, evaluation, and uncertainty estimation.

 1. **Candidate Generation and Evaluation**:
-    - The core of the `cdsaxs` workflow begins with generating a series of candidate models.
-Each model represents a possible nanostructure configuration, defined by a set of parameters (e.g., widths, heights, and other geometric features).
+    - The core of the `cdsaxs` fitting process begins with generating a series of candidate parameters.
+Each set of parameters represents a possible nanostructure configuration, defined by a set of features(e.g., widths, heights etc).
     - These candidate models are then transformed into the reciprocal space through a Fourier Transform, allowing direct comparison with the experimental CD-SAXS data.
     - The package utilizes an optimization algorithm, specifically the Covariance Matrix Adaptation Evolutionary Strategy (CMAES), to iteratively refine the model parameters.
 This algorithm excels in high-dimensional optimization, rapidly converging on a solution that minimizes the error between the simulated and experimental scattering intensities.